CsClown/BitcoinBridge/TESTING.md

 ### Lighthouse
 The site was also tested using [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) in Chrome Developer Tools to test each of the pages for:
 * Performance - How the page performs whilst loading.
-* Accessibility - Is the site acccessible for all users and how can it be improved.
+* Accessibility - Is the site accessible for all users and how can it be improved.
 * Best Practices - Site conforms to industry best practices.
-* SEO - Search engine optimisation.
-Is the site optimised for search engine result rankings.
+* SEO - Search engine optimization.
+Is the site optimized for search engine result rankings.

-As an example the results for Wawas Woods home page are below:
+As an example the results for Bitcoin Bridge home page are below:
 ![Lighthouse test results](assets/readme-images/testing.png)

 This part of the testing process showed up that the site was slow to load, mainly due to the image sizes.
 All the images needed to be compressed before adding to the repository.
 Once this was done the performance went from ~73% to ~93%.